reduzent/netpd/README.md

     https://untalk.netpd.org

 **NOTE**:
 This repository contains only the netpd framework.
-The netpd-instruments are hosted separately on:
+The instruments are hosted separately on:
 https://github.com/reduzent/netpd-instruments

 You may want to clone everything at once by doing: